garrandall/popular-music-data/tracks/ex-factor-lauryn-hill.md

 Give to me, give to me, why won't you live for me?

 Ohh noo.. why won't you live for me?
-Why..hahhhihhhhhh, won't you live, for me, for me, for meeee
+Why...hahhhihhhhhh, won't you live, for me, for me, for meeee

 Care for me, care for me, I know you care for me
 There for me, there for me, said you'd be there for me